 - glue, nails, screws and string (experiment with what works to attach materials)

 - decorative materials such as cardboard, fabric, vinyl, ribbon or string that you may have at home.

-Think about how you will attach the wheels.
+- Think about how you will attach the wheels.
 If you made your base from foam try pushing a skewer through the foam, then threading on the wheel.
 If your base is made of wood, you could ask an adult to help screw or glue the wheels onto it.
-Or you could draw some wheels on with pencils or textas.
+Or you could draw on some wheels.

 - Use wooden sticks or cardboard to make two shafts for your cart.
 Glue them to the base of your cart.

 - Tie some string on the end of the shafts to make a harness to attach to a toy horse.

 - Create the body of your cart using a small box or takeaway containers.